Nehemiah 3:15-5:13, 1 Corinthians 7:25-40, Psalms 32:1-11, Proverbs 21:5-7

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There’s a link on the homepage.
-If you’re using the Daily Audio Bible app, you can press the More button in the lower right hand corner or if you prefer, the mailing address is PO Box 1996 Spring Hill TN 37174.
+If you want to partner with the Daily Audio Bible you can do that at the website as well.
+A link just lives on the homepage and I thank you beyond words for your partnership.
+If you are using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.